 What we get are two points, an observation and an exhortation.

-The first continues a theme he touched on throughout his ministry, things are composed of parts, and anything composed of parts will come apart.
-And with that any grasping will ultimately be thwarted.
+The first part continues a theme the Buddha touched on throughout his teaching ministry.
+Things are composed of parts, and anything composed of parts will come apart.
+And with that any grasping of those most transient of what are more moments than things, will ultimately be thwarted.
+Grasping water.
 And with that frustration, unhappiness, dissatisfaction, dis-ease follows like night follows day.

 And then the exhortation.
 It turns very much on volition, on his confidence that the individual, you and I, can win some victory through our sustained attention.